ncatlab/nlab-content/pages/1/0/0/0/1/content.md

 For more see [[About]].

-We originally designed this place as an adjunct to the [$n$-Category Caf&eacute;](http://golem.ph.utexas.edu/category/), but it\'s more independent now.  <a style="text-align: right;color: white" href="http://www.5hiva.com/cocktail-dresses/" rel="dofollow" title="cocktail dresses">cocktail dresses</a>
+We originally designed this place as an adjunct to the [$n$-Category Caf&eacute;](http://golem.ph.utexas.edu/category/), but it\'s more independent now.

 ## Discussions